Lower Facelift or Jowl Lift

 What other treatments can work with the Lower Facelift, Jowl Lift?

 Sometimes, patients may also choose to have a brow lift or eyelid surgery (upper eye lift or lower eye bag removal) to complement their lower facelift.
+Combining these procedures helps achieve facial harmony by balancing the proportions of the face and neck, resulting in a more natural and aesthetically pleasing overall appearance.
 These procedures can help create a more well-rounded and youthful appearance.

 Another option is to combine the lower facelift with a neck lift or liposuction to the neck.
 This can tighten the skin on the neck and if necessary, remove any excess fat to create a more defined jawline.
 Together, these procedures can give you complete facial rejuvenation.